Participate in a mission with Responder

 Use Responder actions

 There are several tools in ArcGIS Mission Responder that allow you to provide information to others.
 These include the Tasks, Reports, and Chat tools.
-These tools differ from other tools, such as walkie-talkies, in that they create lasting data that is stored and can be accessed later for analysis.
+These tools differ from other tools, such as radio communication devices, in that they create lasting data that is stored and can be accessed for later analysis.
 Also, this data is geolocated, which provides a better understanding of the situation.

 A Responder user may be given a task that requires them to inspect a mission-relevant event and submit a report to document it.

 1. Open your task from the My Tasks panel and change its status to In Progress.
-This lets the mission analyst who assigned the task know that you have begun the work necessary to complete it.
+This lets the mission analyst or mission lead in the field who assigned the task know that you have begun the work necessary to complete it.
 Attach a note to the task stating that you will also send a sketch to mark the event on the mission map.

 2. Return to the mission map to identify the location where the event occurred.